jeffreykegler/hoonlint/misc/whitespace.md

 * Every tall rune-ish is a separate silo element.

-* Every runechildren of a tall rune-ish is a separate silo element, unless it is itself a tall rune-ish.
+* Every runechildr of a tall rune-ish is a separate silo element, unless it is itself a tall rune-ish.

-* For chained inter-line alignment,
-  The row and silo grid may be "ragged", so that some rows do not have elements in every silo.
+* For chained inter-line alignment, the row and silo grid may be "ragged", so that some rows do not have elements in every silo.

-In the following example, there are 4 rows each of 3 silos.
 Every row in a chain starts with a rune-ish, but not every rune-ish need start a row, and a given silo may contain both rune-ishes and runechildren.